qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Select fields you do not want to use in your :guilabel:`Form Layout`
    panel and hit the |symbologyRemove| button to remove them.
    You can also toggle the selection with the |invertSelection| :sup:`Invert selection` button.
 #.
-Drag and drop fields from the first panel to the :guilabel`Form Layout` one to re-add them.
+Drag and drop fields from the first panel to the :guilabel:`Form Layout` one to re-add them.
    The same field can be added multiple times.
 #.
 Drag and drop fields within the :guilabel:`Form Layout` panel to reorder their position.
 #.
 Add containers to associate fields that belong to  the same category